credits.dev vs. Polar: comparing developer-focused billing platforms

 - Metering API calls or SaaS consumption

-- Support tooling for credit operations
+- An immutable transaction ledger for credit operations

 The key difference: subscriptions vs. usage